 We examine the robustness of these findings in the Appendix.
-Similarly to Table 1, Appendix Table E.1 reports the change in nominal yields, real yields, and in the equity-premium bound event-by-event.
-This shows that our results are not driven by one outlier event: almost all announcements tend to decrease real yields and increase the equity-premium bound.
-Similarly to Figure 1, Appendix Figure E.1 reports the dynamic effect of announcements on these variables over a ten-day window.
-This figure shows that the change in these variables is concentrated on the days of the announcements, which seems to refute the idea that the market under or overreacted during these days.
+Appendix Table E.1 reports the change in nominal yields, real yields, and in the equity-premium bound event by event.
+It shows that our results are not driven by outlier events: almost all announcements tend to decrease real yields and increase the equity-premium bound.
+We explore the robustness of Figure 5 in Appendix Figure E.1, which reports the dynamic effect of announcements on these variables over a ten-day window.
+The appendix figure shows that the change in these variables is concentrated on the days of the announcements, which indicates that the market did not under or overreact during these days.